 Italics, however, are the more current—and more elegant—way to emphasize a word or phrase.

-Italics can be useful to emphasize a few words at a time and can be especially helpful if a single word is stressed, as in the examples above.
-But when overused, too many font changes can confuse and overwhelm the reader; in the world of the written word, it is “shock and awe.”
+Italics can be useful to emphasize a few words at a time and are especially helpful if only a single word is stressed.
+But overuse of font changes for emphasis can confuse and overwhelm the reader.

 When your aim is to point the reader toward key facts and phrases, using introductory adverbs and adverb phrases can be very effective.
 Some examples of these are especially, particularly, most importantly, and above all.
 Other adverbs work well in the introductory position too.
-In the example below, you will see what a difference word position can make in a sentence: the first iteration sounds almost casual in tone compared to the second.
+In the examples below, you will see what a difference word position can make in a sentence: The first iteration sounds more casual in tone than the second.

-Boldface fonts can be used sparsely to draw attention to words or short phrases, and are most often seen in business writing.
+Boldface type can be used sparsely to draw attention to words or short phrases, and is most often seen in business writing.
 Using boldface for emphasis is not appropriate for academic writing.